lewiscollard/exhaust/README.md

 This gets swapped out on the server side by a link to the video in question, which CSS styles as a link in a fixed 16:9 aspect area.
 People with Javascript disabled will know there is something missing, and the 16:9 aspect ratio prevents a document reflow if the video is loaded.
 In the RSS feed, this appears as a paragraph with a link to the video, because it is.

 If the user has Javascript enabled, the video is swapped out _again_ with a Vue component.
 This will ask the user to choose to load just that embedded video, or to always load off-site embeds.
 If the former, it is switched out with a privacy-enhanced IFrame (using the [special domain youtube-nocookie.com](https://www.ghacks.net/2018/05/23/why-you-should-always-use-youtubes-privacy-enhanced-mode/)).
-If the latter, all videos on the page are switched out with it, and a local storage item remembers that they'll want to do this in the future.
+If the latter, all videos on the page are switched out with one of these IFrames, and a local storage item remembers to do this in the future.
 (I may change this to session storage in future.)

 I think this is a reasonable compromise between protecting users' privacy and not being too annoying to people that don't care; Google won't be tracking you unless you opt in to it, and if you opt in it'll load the video in a way that Google [almost promises won't track you](https://support.google.com/youtube/answer/171780?hl=en-GB).
 Anyone that doesn't care is just one extra click away from showing all videos forever.